fullcalendar/fullcalendar-docs/pages/support.md

 ## Browser Testing & Version Compatibility

-The latest version of FullCalendar is compatible with:

-- Firefox, Chrome, Safari, IE 9+
+The latest version of FullCalendar is compatible with Firefox, Chrome, Safari, Edge, and IE 11+.
-- jQuery 2.0.0+
-- Moment 2.9.0+

 </div>
 <div class='sidenote-layout__sidenote' markdown='1'>